Kristina01111000/Drws_site/README.md

 - look at the alt text on the images -> avoid lawsuits, I think we're in the clear images are used for window dressing, check on free web tester
 - check login attempts

-- add a hover color to buttons -> the css isn;t working for some reason :( could it be a problem with the customize page in general?

-- still doesn't automatically update :(, is it a problem with peepso?

-- Add tiny habits section on why it works scorecard page, into read more section -> not a seperate page
+- Add tiny habits section on why it works scorecard page, into read more section -> not a seperate page?

-On scorecard page
-See if links have to be underlined all or nothing, or if links on scorecard page can be underlined, use inline text decoration, make it stand out on the page
-Try a button?

 See if there is a way to see how many people downloaded the scorecard, use google for site analytics - he needs a google workspace account for this